A talented author, and UBER smart!” — Kim Gravel, life coach

-Winner of the Barbara Deming Memorial Fund Award for nonfiction, Tracy Strauss is currently a writing, literature, and film professor at The New England Conservatory.
-She previously served as faculty at Boston University, Emerson College, and Boston College, and she has taught memoir and personal essay workshops with Writer’s Digest University while also serving as a manuscript editor for Writer’s Digest Magazine’s Second Draft Critique Service.
+Winner of the Barbara Deming Memorial Fund Award for nonfiction, Tracy Strauss has taught at several Boston-area universities.
+She is currently a writing, literature, and film professor at The New England Conservatory.
+She has also taught memoir and personal essay workshops with Writer’s Digest University and has served as a manuscript editor for Writer’s Digest Magazine’s Second Draft Critique Service.

 Tracy was the 2013-2014 VP of the Women’s National Book Association Boston Chapter, a 2016 Concord Festival of Authors panelist on “How to Write, Promote, and Publish Your Novel/Memoir,” and a recent guest writer/speaker on the topic of “#MeToo: The Challenges and Triumphs of Writing and Publishing the Unspeakable,” at Goucher College’s Center for Geographies of Justice, Women, Gender and Sexualities Program.
-Her article, “#MeToo: Crafting Our Most Difficult True Stories,” is a current feature in the September/October 2018 issue of Poets & Writers Magazine.
+Her article, “#MeToo: Crafting Our Most Difficult True Stories,” was featured in the September/October 2018 issue of Poets & Writers Magazine.

-Tracy moonlights as a licensed Zumba instructor (ZIN).
-She teaches at Boston Sports Club, Cambridge Athletic Club, and the YMCA.
+Tracy moonlights as a licensed Zumba instructor (ZIN) at the YMCA.